 Through this session, you will:

-Explain: The presenters will explain team dynamics, organization, goals, etc.
+Explain the dynamics and organization of a successful team, the process of establishing successful team goals, and the factors involved in keeping the team motivated.

-Demonstrate: The presenters will demonstrate effective team motivation
+Demonstrate that team motivation will keep the participants involved and functioning as valuable team members.

-Guide Guests will analyze specific situations and share motivational ideas
+Guide Arrowmen through a series of practical exercises that will emphasize the value of team motivation.

-Enable: The guests will develop a list of motivational ideas/activities to apply to identified situation(s)
+Enable Arrowmen to analyze individual situations, and to develop and implement specific motivational strategies when they return to their home chapters, lodges and sections.

 This session will help the Lodge.
-Chapter, and Section with the Journey to Excellence Requirement(s) **INSERT REQUIREMENT #** (NEED HELP!!!!)
+Chapter, and Section with the Journey to Excellence Requirement(s): All requirements relating to Finance, Membership and Participation, Program, Lodge and Unit Service, Council Support, and Leadership/Governance

 The theme of NOAC 2015 is “It Starts With Us”.
 This session will relay this theme in the following ways: